Local Somerset Breweries

 Quantock Brewery, Bishops Lydeard

-Quantock did rather well at last weeks SIBA South West Awards, walking away with 4 awards.
+Quantock did rather well at this years SIBA South West Awards, walking away with 4 awards.

 * Wills Neck – Bronze – Cask British Bitter up to 4.4%